+Table 33 - Address Advancer generics

 LED (4 instances) - Every register value would be transferred to a led block that will function accordingly.
 The block’s output will be connected to a LED on the DE2 board.
 Inside every led unit there is a timer unit which raises a timer tick every given amount of clock cycles (set by the timer_freq_g generic).